tpulkit/txt2vid/README.md

 NOTES:
-* This setup assumes you will be working on a server-machine (**SM**) as a  receiver, and place where the code will run and generate the lip-synced video on fly.
+* This setup assumes you will be working on a server-machine (**SM**) as a  receiver, and place where the code will run and generate the lip-synced video on the fly.
 In reality, this receiver can be your own local machine (**LM**) if there is access to GPU.
   In that case, some installments and port-forwarding for playing streaming video using ffplay can be avoided.

-* There are multiple scripts enabling added functionalites from original wav2lip code and can be used to build other applications as needed.
-This is a work-in-progress (e.g text aspects will be added with time). <br>
+* There are multiple scripts enabling added functionalities from original wav2lip code and can be used to build other applications as needed.
+This is a work-in-progress (e.g. text aspects will be added with time). <br>
   * audio-video (AV) files provided and saved as AV and lip-synced files.
 This is original wav2lip functionality. <br>